flaneurette/Emergency-USB-Kit/Install/EMERGENCY-READER-IMG/README.md

 ### Verify it's truly static
 `ldd reader`

-The .sh script automatically copy it over into `/root/reader`
+The .sh script automatically copy it over into `/root/reader` (do not do this manually!)